Fair Beam Allocations through Reconfigurable Intelligent Surfaces: Performance Evaluation and Comparison

-To assess the effectiveness of the proposed approach in practical settings, we carry out experiments within an operational RIS-aided communication system.
-Within the framework of the models presented in this paper, the phase disparities among different paths are computed directly using the positions and configurations of the units.
-This characteristic facilitates beamforming without the necessity for explicit channel estimation procedures.
+To assess the effectiveness of the proposed approach in practice, we conduct experiments using a 2-bit RIS-aided communication system.
+The introduced signal models allow for the direct calculation of phase discrepancies resulting from configurations and interelement path length differences.
+This characteristic facilitates beamforming without the need for explicit CSI estimation procedures.